Best web hosting for eCommerce: 7 providers to trust your business with

 - A2 Optimized for automatically reducing image size as well as optimizing the code.
 With such an option, the technicalities of manually going through resource-hogging files are eliminated.

-- You can choose a server location too.
-Available options are Michigan, Arizona, Amsterdam, and Singapore.
+- You can choose a server location between three continents with the exact locations being in Michigan, Arizona, Amsterdam, and Singapore.

 If speed is your biggest aim for your eCommerce business, A2 Hosting really has it nailed down to a tee.